Last Great Sale

 Heat transfer printing is a popular and effective method for customizing apparel and other items.
 Most heat transfer methods require dedicated printers, specialized inks, and transfer paper.

 However, vinyl heat transfer is accessible to everyone.
-You only need a vinyl cutter like the xTool M1 and a heat press to create custom designs.
+You only need a vinyl cutter like the xTool M1 Ultra and a heat press to create custom designs.

 Try out a customization project today and share with us through xTool Projects!